CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Actually-You-Cannot-Split-The-Story.md

 ```
 A. Spike: Discover how many restaurants are in town, and review method
-B. Check Yelp all of the restaurants reviews, find the top 10%
+B. Check Yelp for all of the restaurants reviews, find the top 10
-C. For the top 10% of restaurants, complete a detailed review
+C. For the top 10 of restaurants, complete a detailed review
 ```

 # Conclusion